-The primary efficacy endpoint is clinical status assessed by a 7-point ordinal scale on Day 14.
-The endpoint will be derived by combining the available death, hospital discharge alive and ordinal scale assessment reported by the site, where death supersedes discharge alive and discharge alive supersedes the ordinal scale score reported by the site.
-The proportion of participants for each ordinal scale category endpoint by treatment group is expressed as percentages for presentation purpose.
+The primary efficacy endpoint is clinical status assessed by a 7-point ordinal scale on Day 11.
+The endpoint will be derived by combining the available death, hospital discharge, and ordinal scale assessment reported by the site, where death supersedes discharge and discharge supersedes the ordinal scale score reported by the site.
+The proportion of participants for each ordinal scale category by treatment group is expressed as percentages for presentation purpose.

 Sites were instructed to report the worst ordinal scale category for each day.
-Therefore, the ordinal scale result on the day the participant was discharged alive does not necessarily reflect Not hospitalized (7).
+Therefore, the ordinal scale category on the day the participant was discharged does not necessarily reflect Not hospitalized (7).
 The definition of the 7-point ordinal scale endpoint for the efficacy analyses is defined as follows: